wehlutyk/thesis/content/4-discussion.md

 This act, where two participants co-regulate an interaction that is beyond complete individual control, is termed *participatory sense-making* [@de_jaegher_participatory_2007].
 It has become a key building block of the enactive theory of interaction as it provides a well-founded and naturalised path to explaining emergent effects in interactions.
 It is also the foundation on which the enactive account of language is constructed, as we will now see in the fourth and final stage.

+![Participatory sense-making:
+each organism regulates its coupling with the environment, but the two regulations become themselves coupled such that the interaction between the two organisms acquires a level of autonomy of its own.
+Reproduced from @froese_enactive_2011
+(©2010 E. Di Paolo;
+Licensed under Creative Commons Attribution 3.0 Unported [\url{http://creativecommons.org/licences/by/3.0}]).
+](images/discussion/froese_enactive_2011-participatory_sense_making.jpg)

 #### Stage 4: languaging